WeiWang-WYS/WeiWang-WYS.github.io/_pages/about.md

 ---
 About me
 ======
-I am currently an senior research scientist (equivalent to associate professor) with the Peng Cheng Laboratory, Shenzhen, China.
+I am currently a senior research scientist (equivalent to associate professor) with the Peng Cheng Laboratory, Shenzhen, China.

 Research
 ======